Yanina Rivera Lopez Yanina Rivera Lopez

 The “Puerto Rican” in Me

 As a woman of color who has had to navigate environments where defense mechanisms were shaped by the realities of living in marginalized communities, the complexity of my healing journey is further compounded.
 When I find myself in moments of anger, I am acutely aware of the ways in which I was forced to defend myself in the past come to the surface.
 The colonization experienced by my ancestors is echoed in the expressions of my rage, adding layers of historical and systemic trauma to my personal experiences.
+When did I begin to associate the experience of feeling deep, intense, anger with my identity as a Puerto Rican?

 Growing up in environments where survival often meant adopting behaviors and attitudes that were born out of the struggle against oppression, I learned to protect myself using mechanisms that were shaped by the realities of systemic inequality and injustice.
 This has deeply influenced the way I navigate and express my emotions, particularly anger.
 I have had to confront the ways in which these coping mechanisms, while necessary for survival in those environments, may not always serve me well in my current context.